blakegarretson/unit-class/README.md

 ### Force/Mass

-One huge compromise was made in the design of the unit system.
-Because people expect to convert from pounds to kilograms (i.e. force to mass), this library designates force as a fundmental unit instead of mass.
-Mass is defined in terms of force and acceleration of gravity.
-While this differs from the official SI Base Units, it makes conversion between force and mass intuitive for the layman and convenient for the rest.
+Because people expect to convert from pounds to kilograms (i.e. force to mass), this library will automatically handle conversion to/from forces and masses when explicit conversion is requested.
+This is accomplished by dividing or multiplying by the acceleration of gravity as needed, which makes conversion between force and mass intuitive for the layman and convenient for the rest.

 ### Temperature